 WHAT TO BRING: Drinking water and/or a filtration system, food, comfortable daypack, camera, good hiking shoes, swimsuits, hammocks.

-OPTIONAL SIDE TREK: Go early and take a walk around historic Fishtown, a collection of shops and old shanties—a booming place for fishermen back in the day.
+OPTIONAL SIDE TREK: Arrive to Leland early and take a walk around historic Fishtown: a collection of shops and old shanties—a booming place for fishermen back in the day.

 TIPS: Be sure to book your reservation in advance; the boat fills up fast on weekends and popular holidays.